This post may include affiliate links; see our disclosure policy.

 Ingredients

-- 8 ounces lion’s mane mushrooms
+- 8 ounces lion’s mane mushrooms, sliced with bottoms removed

 - 1 tablespoon olive oil